Antisemitism in Venezuela: 2009 Israel conflict and synagogue attacks

 In February 2009 the Venezuelan authorities arrested 7 police officers and 4 civilians, with two individuals were associated with the synagogue, for robbery.
 According to the El Universal, the CICPC's report stated that one of ten arrested defendants, Edgar Alexander Cordero, a bodyguard for a rabbi at the synagogue and a Metropolitan police officer, asked the rabbi for a loan which he refused to give.
 Cordero decided to rob the synagogue of money, which he believed was locked in its safes.
-According to Interior Minister Tarek El Aissami, anti-semitic vandalism had merely been a tactic, "First, to weaken the investigation, and second, to direct the blame toward the national government."
+According to Interior Minister Tarek El Aissami, antisemitic vandalism had merely been a tactic, "First, to weaken the investigation, and second, to direct the blame toward the national government."

 Shlomo Cohen, Israel's ambassador in Caracas received a call from the Venezuelan government on 6 February that all Israeli embassy staff had 72 hours to leave the country.
 The next day on 7 February, President Chávez organized an anti-Israel march saying that Israel was committing "Nazi-like atrocities" in Gaza.
 On Venezuelan television, Venezuelan government officials were seen wearing kaffiyehs, Palestinian flags were waved in the streets and images of praying Muslims in mosques were shared.
 Shortly after Israeli consul Danny Biran was called in to assist with the dismantling of the embassy, President Chávez broke diplomatic ties with Israel, all Israeli diplomats lost their diplomatic immunity and were deemed illegal aliens.
 Consul Biran called for help from others in Buenos Aires, Panama, New York and Miami and on arrival, all of them were intercepted at the airport, held for 9 hours, then escorted to the embassy by Venezuelan army personnel.
 Venezuelan troops monitored the Israeli diplomats closely, taking photographs and interrogating those who entered the embassy.
 Consul Biran stated that the military personnel were under the direct orders of President Chávez and two officers, one with alleged ties to Hezbollah.
 On 22 February, the flag of Israel and the embassy sign was taken down and the Israeli Embassy in Caracas was closed.

 Four days later on the evening of 26 February, a homemade bomb was thrown into the Orthodox Beit Shmuel in Caracas.
 Whilst there were no injuries, damage was caused to windows and a car.
 The explosive was believed to be a grenade or pipe bomb.